You Really Should Get Engagement Ring Insurance—Here's How

 5. Evaluate the costs and compare your options.

-Purchasing ring insurance is a personal financial decision only you can make.
+Purchasing engagement ring insurance is a personal financial decision only you can make.
 As such, it's never a bad idea to shop around to ensure you're getting the best deal possible.
 Compare quotes from several different insurance companies before you make up your mind.
 If a policy is more expensive, ask yourself if the cost is justified.
-Perhaps the coverage is more thorough?
+Is the coverage more thorough?
 Does it have any other major pros that other policies don't?
 That should help you narrow it down, assuming you've already determined that purchasing ring insurance makes sense for your lifestyle and budget.

 6. Read the fine print.

 With any purchase, you should know exactly what you're getting when you ink your name on the dotted line.
-Read the fine print of your ring insurance policy—and don't be afraid to ask follow-up questions.
+Read the fine print of your ring insurance policy, and don't be afraid to ask follow-up questions.
 Some additional things to consider: Will your ring need multiple appraisals over time?
 Will the value of your ring change over time?

-Questions to Ask Before You Choose A Policy
+Questions to Ask Before Choosing a Policy

 • What is specifically covered?